Papagayo Peninsula: Activities

 Since much of Papagayo Peninsula remains undeveloped, there are multiple outdoor activities available.
-Out-door activities include deep-sea fishing, boat cruising, snorkeling, scuba diving, surfing, windsurfing, sea kayaking, white-water rafting, forest canopy tours, horseback riding.
+Outdoor activities include deep-sea fishing, boat cruising, snorkeling, scuba diving, surfing, windsurfing, sea kayaking, white-water rafting, forest canopy tours, horseback riding.
 Also close by is hiking in Costa Rican National Parks and visit local villages and historic sites in the surrounding areas.
 Golf is one of the most popular activities at the peninsula.
 The peninsula also includes a tennis center managed by PBI Tennis Specialists.
 A new development is the Village at the Marina Papagayo.
 Which will include shops, restaurants, and entertainment bars.
 The Marina will also include additional hotels, more residential opportunities, boutique shops and local artisans.
 Builders of the Village at Marina Papagayo are designing the village to have an ambiance similar to Portofino, Italy, with global sophistication and sunrise to sunset festivities.

 Nearby sites

-Nearby are all of Parque Nacional Santa Rosa, Parque Nacional Rincon de la Vieja, Guanacaste National Park, Lomas de Barbudal Biological Reserve, Tenorio Volcano National Park, and Palo Verde National Park.
+Nearby sites of interest include: Parque Nacional Santa Rosa, Parque Nacional Rincon de la Vieja, Guanacaste National Park, Lomas de Barbudal Biological Reserve, Tenorio Volcano National Park, and Palo Verde National Park.